-PHP 8.0 is out now for our Cloud Container platform, and there's a few things to know before you dive in.
+PHP 8.0 is out now for Cloud Containers, and there's a few things to know before you dive in.

 Today we are pleased to announce general availability of SiteHost's Cloud Container images for Apache and Nginx with PHP 8.0.
 PHP 8.0 is a major update of the PHP language, containing many new features and optimisations.
 Being a new release however there are some things to keep in mind before switching.